-Celebrity esthetician Kat Rudu is a favorite of Kate Beckinsale, Mena Suvari, Shalom Harlow, Simon Cowell and his lady love Lauren Silverman, and she provides treatments in her studios in Venice Beach and Manhattan Beach, CA. She has her own namesake product line KAT RUDU Pure Biotic.
+Celebrity esthetician Kát Rudu is a favorite of Kate Beckinsale, Mena Suvari, Shalom Harlow, and Simon Cowell and his lady love Lauren Silverman, and she provides treatments in her studios in Venice Beach and Manhattan Beach, California.
+She has her own namesake product line: Kát Rudu Pure Biotic.

 Once a dermatologist has examined the redness around your nose, they will be able to prescribe treatments.
-"Often we treat them with a laser IPL [Intense Pulsed Light] or sclerotherapy injections to dissipate the redness.
+"Often we treat them with a laser IPL [intense pulsed light] or sclerotherapy injections to dissipate the redness.
 Either can be quite effective," Shamban says.
-"Intense pulsed light or Pulse Dyed Laser are highly effective for capillaries in general and for the more serious rosacea condition with flushing, tiny little pustules and or cysts."
+"Intense pulsed light or pulse dye lasers are highly effective for capillaries in general and for the more serious rosacea condition with flushing, tiny little pustules, and/or cysts."

 Invest in a Humidifier

 "Use a humidifier at night while sleeping to ensure that skin does not get dried out," says Rudu.
 For additional relief, Rudu suggests adding essential oils or calming agents like lavender, chamomile, or cucumber into your humidifier for extra hydration and calming effects.

 Shamban explains that if the cause is rosacea, you want to avoid alcohol, caffeine, and spicy foods, which aggravate and make the redness more prominent.
 "If the cause is oral dermatitis, this can be flared up by hormonal changes, so make sure to visit your gynecologist to treat those changes," says Shamban.

 Apply a Cold Compress